redwarff/graph/README.md

 # graph
-Simple graphing of simple JSON data in the shape of
+Simple rendering of data input by user into piechart.
-{
-  name,
-  count,
-  color
-}